What You Need to Know About Skincare Specialist

 Job Description & Duties Provide skincare treatments to face and body to enhance an individual’s appearance.
 Includes electrologists and laser hair removal specialists.

-Daily Life Of a Skincare Specialist
+Life As a Skincare Specialist

 - Perform simple extractions to remove blackheads.

 - Collaborate with plastic surgeons and dermatologists to provide patients with preoperative and postoperative skin care.